25 Overused Eco-Friendly Terms (And What They Actually Mean)

 In most cases, septic-safe products are made with natural ingredients and will completely biodegrade within the tank without affecting the bacteria.

-For example, many eco-friendly laundry detergents are formulated to be septic-safe.
+For example, many eco-friendly laundry detergents and bamboo toilet papers are septic-safe.

 20. Renewable Energy